 Daughter Edith Susan Lichliter (1874-1948) was born on Feb.
 26, 1874.
-She was a longtime teacher in the Salisbury area.
+She was a longtime teacher in the Salisbury area of Somerset County.
 She never married and maintained a residence on Salisbury's Gay Street.
+Circa 1929, she was employied at the Lichliter store.
 She was very interested in her family roots and in 1933 attended the Harbaugh Reunion, held at Cramer's Grove in New Centerville in Somerset County.
-At that reunion, she met a double cousin, David F. Younkin of the family of David and Maria (Culver) Younkin and found they shared ancestry.
+At that gathering, she met a double cousin, David F. Younkin of the family of David and Maria (Culver) Younkin and found they shared several connections of ancestry.
 At that reunion, cousin Edith told David that their mutual great-grandfather Henry Younkin was a heavy drinker and did not always live with his wife Betsy -- that Betsy resided with her daughter Phoebe Boucher in a small brick house near Paddytown -- and that Henry was buried in some small country churchyard near Scullton, Kingwood or New Lexington.
 She also became engaged with the work of the Younkin National Home-coming Reunion and in September 1936 wrote a letter to reunion president Otto Roosevelt Younkin, answering some of his questions.
 The two continued to correspond, and she wrote another letter dated March 27, 1939.
 Edith also was a subscriber to the Younkin Family News Bulletin newspaper.
-Stricken with cancer of the uterus in 1945, she endured the illness for three years and underwent colostomy surgery.
-The disease spread throughout her body and led to her demise at the age of 74 on June 12, 1948.
+She is known to have shared a home with her unmarried sister Almira in the 1940s.
+They belonged to the Women's Missionary Society of St. John's Lutheran Church and hosted meetings in their residence.
+Stricken with cancer of the uterus in 1945, Edith endured the illness for three years and underwent colostomy surgery.
+In August 1946, Almira and Edith Susan hosted a visit in their home from a cousin, 75-year-old Levi L. Lichliter and son Leroy of Kansas City, MO.
+The Meyersdale Republican reported on the small reunion, saying that Levi had moved to Missouri at the age of eight and "had not been back since that time.
+Mr. Lichliter's father, Norman B. Lichliter, was a first cousin of the late Levi Lichliter.
+Accompanied by J.C.
+Lichliter, Sr., and Edith, they visited Mr. Lichliter's birthplace, the present home of Calvin Groff, Sr., near Confluence, where they were royally received and fully informed."
+The cancer spread throughout her body and led to her demise at the age of 74 on June 12, 1948.
 Interment was in the IOOF Cemetery in Salisbury.

 Son John Calvin Lichliter (1875-1959) was born on Oct.
 13, 1875 in Salisbury.
 At the age of 27, on April 12, 1903, John wedded to Mary "Jane" Reese ( ? - ? ), daughter of John Reese of Salisbury.
 They produced four children -- George Reese Lichliter, John C. Lichliter, Winifred Jean Lichliter and Emily Jane Lichliter.
 John was a merchant in Salisbury, and they made their home on Ord Street.
 John was profiled at length in the 1939 Annals of Southwestern Pennsylvania book authored by Lewis Clark Walkinshaw.